Statement of Common Values

 The caregiver/patient relationship requires compassionate presence, trust, honesty and confidentiality.
-We value the exchange of information between caregiver and patient because it fosters effective care and healing.
 The caregiver and patient share responsibility for collaborating to achieve the goals of care.

 Patient advocates are welcome.
 Ultimately patients make their own treatment decisions, including accepting or rejecting treatment.
-These decisions also include the right to uncoerced informed consent, access to medical and other information regarding their care, and the right to make an advance directive and to name a surrogate decision maker.
-Treatment decisions may generate ethical and spiritual dilemmas for caregivers, patients, and their families or decision makers.
+These decisions also include the right to uncoerced informed consent, access to medical and other information regarding their care, and the right to make an advance directive and to name a surrogate decision-maker.
+Treatment decisions may generate ethical and spiritual dilemmas for physicians, caregivers, patients and their families or decision-makers.
 An ethics professional, an ethics committee and ethical consulting are available to assist in making difficult decisions.

 Medical research has the potential to promote personal and community health by advancing treatments.
-PeaceHealth is committed to supporting research that is consistent with its mission, values and policies.
-Given PeaceHealth’s respect for the sacredness of human life, the procurement of embryonic stem cells through the destruction of human embryos is incompatible with our values.
-Provided that PeaceHealth is neither involved in nor benefits from research efforts when destruction of human embryos is involved, PeaceHealth may establish contractual relationships with others who do procure embryonic stem cells from human embryos so long as PeaceHealth is consistent with its ethics policy on Embryonic Stem Cell Research.
+PeaceHealth is committed to supporting research that is consistent with its Mission, values and policies.
 Research undertaken in PeaceHealth facilities or in collaboration with our partners is subject to approval by the PeaceHealth Institutional Review Board (IRB).

-PeaceHealth recognizes that advances in embryonic stem cell research may result in the ability to extract stem cells without destruction of the human embryo.
-Life-saving therapies are likely to be the product of such research, and we invite progress from these advances.
-PeaceHealth will continue to make decisions consistent with our mission and values.
+PeaceHealth recognizes that advances in research may result in life-saving therapies.
+We invite progress from technological and research advances.
+However, PeaceHealth will continue to make decisions consistent with our Mission and values.

 Care for the Beginning and End of Life

 PeaceHealth strives to promote the sanctity of all human life.
 Our care embraces women and their children both during and after pregnancy.
-We are committed to reducing infant mortality and to providing education and quality health care to parents and their children.
-Because we believe in the sacredness of life’s journey from conception until natural death, direct abortion is not performed in any PeaceHealth-owned, operated or leased facilities.
-Regarding ectopic pregnancy, PeaceHealth employs the best practice standard of care to remove the pathological tissue that threatens the life of the mother.
+We are committed to reducing infant mortality and to providing education and quality healthcare to parents and their children.
+Because we believe in the sacredness of life's journey from conception until natural death, direct abortion is not performed in any PeaceHealth-owned, operated or leased facilities.

 Society has at its disposal new technologies for responding to infertility.
 PeaceHealth provides medical, technical and counseling assistance to infertile couples.
 However, there are some technologies that PeaceHealth may not provide, including in vitro fertilization and donor insemination.